Ayoub-Amzouar/WebServer/README.md

 And that's it you have a running Web Server.

-> Try to play with already existing config files in `./tests/configfiles/`.
+> :memo: **Note:** Try to play with already existing config files in `./tests/configfiles/`.

 ### Configuration File

-As I said before our web server was inspired from nginx so our configuration file, we used so called [Directives](https://docs.nginx.com/nginx/admin-guide/basic-functionality/managing-configuration-files/) to specify server options.
+As I said before our web server was inspired by nginx so our configuration file, we used so called [Directives](https://docs.nginx.com/nginx/admin-guide/basic-functionality/managing-configuration-files/) to specify server options.

 First and foremost the mandatory directives which are of type group directives.